Extending the range and diversity of quality documentary programming that offers a window into the Māori world.

 We look to support programmes on a broad range of topics that will appeal to diverse audiences.
 In the 2012-13 funding year ten documentaries were funded that will examine topics such as child poverty and youth alcohol use and a programme that looks at what the stars of classic feature film Once Were Warriors are doing now.

-The programmes are broadcast during prime time on Māori Television, are frequently repeated and are available on demand.
+The programmes were broadcast during prime time on Māori Television, are frequently repeated and are available on demand.

 What Are We Going To Do About Koro?, Ponsonby Productions - $ 125,000